barfowl/OpenSubdiv/documentation/bfr_overview.rst

 here.

-*Bfr* does provide some obvious additional functionality not present in hardware tessellation and vice versa, e.g *Bfr* provides the following (not supported by hardware tessellation):
+*Bfr* does provide some obvious additional functionality not present in hardware tessellation and vice versa, e.g. *Bfr* provides the following (not supported by hardware tessellation):

     * patterns for parameterizations other than quads and tris (e.g. N-sided)